prskid1000/Certificate-Engine/README.md

 # Certificate-Engine

 ### This project was made by @prskid1000 for HouseOfGeeks@IIITR to help them in managing events and certificate creation.
-But College started using external tools so it is not used.

 ## Admin-Credential
 - Username:prskid